megler/Day67-69-RESTful-Blog/README.md

 Users must be logged in to save comments on any blog post.

-The contact form utilized the [MailJet API](mailjet.com) to send emails from the contact form.
+The contact form utilized the [Sendgrid](sendgrid.com) to send emails from the contact form.

 ## Usage